RedExpertAlliance/katacoda-scenarios/oci-course/oci-compute-nginx/step2.md

 -   cat /home/opc/index.html > /usr/share/nginx/html/index.html
 ~~~~

-***If you are following this scenario for the Reverse Proxy of your OKE API Server, proceed to Part 2 of OKE Scenario https://www.katacoda.com/redexpertalliance/courses/oci-course/oke-redis-cache-and-functions-oci_part2.
+***If you are following this scenario for the Reverse Proxy of your OKE API Server, proceed to Step 3.
 If you are following just for learning how to install an OCI instance with NGINX you can go directly to Step 4.***